 Go, therefore, and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.
 Matthew 28:19 (ESV)

 Baptism is one of the most sacred acts in the Christian faith.
 In the Bible, people were baptized to proclaim publicly their faith in Jesus Christ.
-The Bible encourages all adult Christ-followers to do the same.
+The Bible commands all Christ-followers to do the same.

 Throughout the year, we gather as a church family to celebrate with people who have made a commitment to follow Christ.
 The baptism service is actually a celebration; it’s a chance for the church to come together to celebrate what we’re all about: Connecting people for life change through Jesus Christ.

 The Bible says that every person who believes in Christ should be baptized.
 A believer is someone who has realized that their sin has separated them from God.
 They have given up all personal efforts to reach God through good works or religious activity.
-They have concluded that Jesus Christ’s death on the cross for their sins is the only thing that can bridge the gap between themselves and God.
+They have concluded that Jesus Christ’s death on the cross for their sins is the only sacrifice that can bridge the gap between themselves and God.
 A believer is someone who has decided to trust Christ alone for salvation.
-If you have come to that point in your spiritual journey, then you should be baptized. (see Acts 2:41; 8:12-13)
+If you have come to that point in your spiritual journey, then the Scriptures teach you are to be baptized.
+(Acts 2:41; 8:12-13)

 First and foremost, Christ commanded it.

-In addition, it is to follow the example set by Jesus:
+In addition, it is to follow the model and example set by Jesus:

 “In those days Jesus came from Nazareth of Galilee and was baptized by John in the Jordan.”
 (Mark 1:9).